George P. Cosmatos

 George Pan Cosmatos (4 January 1941 – 19 April 2005) was a Greek-Italian film director and screenwriter.
 Following early success in his home country with drama films such as Massacre in Rome with Richard Burton (based on the real-life Ardeatine massacre), Cosmatos retooled his career towards mainstream "blockbuster" action and adventure films, including The Cassandra Crossing and Escape to Athena, both of which were British-Italian co-productions.
 After relocating to North America, he directed the horror film Of Unknown Origin.
-This was followed by some of his best-known work, including the action films Rambo: First Blood Part II and Cobra (both of which star Sylvester Stallone), the science-fiction horror film Leviathan, and the critically acclaimed Western Tombstone.
+This was followed by some of his best-known work, including the action films Rambo: First Blood Part II and Cobra (both of which star Sylvester Stallone), the science-fiction horror film Leviathan, and the critically acclaimed Western movie Tombstone.

 Early life

 Cosmatos was born to a Greek family in Florence, Italy, and grew up in Egypt and Cyprus.
 He is said to have spoken six languages.
 After studying film at the London Film School, where he met his future wife, Swedish sculptor and artist Birgitta Ljungberg, when they both were 17, he became assistant director to Otto Preminger on Exodus (1960), based on Leon Uris's novel about the birth of Israel.
 In 1960, he married Birgitta, born in Haverö, Ånge municipality in Medelpad, 26 July 1941.
 Thereafter he worked on Zorba the Greek (1964), in which Cosmatos had a small part as Boy with Acne.
 On 1 Feb.
 1974, the couple had their first and only child, Panos Cosmatos, born in Rome.
-In the early 80s, the family moved to Victoria, British Columbia.
+In the early 1980s, the family moved to Victoria, British Columbia.